 In life, things happen that are not suppose to happen.
-Young children on the street are starving, children making bad choices, sickness, homeless people, violence, racial slurs, children dying before their parents.
+Young children on the street are starving, children making bad choices, sickness, homeless children, violence, racial slurs, children dying before their parents.
 I find myself asking why God, why?
 Life shouldn’t look like this.
 My heart shouldn’t have this hole that only comes from watching your child be lowered into the ground.
-I am now a club member of the group that no parent wants to belong.
+I am now a club member of a group that no parent wants to belong.
 The Parents that have buried their child club - the club that brings nights of torn dreams, tears, and a heart that feels as if it has been ripped apart.

 The feeling from the night still clung as I quickly dressed for work on the morning of September 8th, 2019.
 I remember feeling out of sorts.
 Worried, I texted the last number my son had called on, not expecting to hear back as it was still very early in the morning.
 Little did I know that I was texting the "friend," the very person that had taken my son's life a few hours earlier.